grapa-dev/grapa/README.md

 See encode.

 #### setfile($file, name)
 Updates file or table item with value.
-Separete from the $file class as this one supports chaining all the way to writing the result into a file.
+Separate from the $file class as this one supports chaining all the way to writing the result into a file.
 Requires having an existing $file instance -> or passing in $file() which creates a temporary instance.

 "testing".setfile($file(),"test.txt");